International Sociological Association

 ISA is a member of the International Social Science Council with the status of the non-governmental organization in formal associate relations with UNESCO and special consultative status with the Economic and Social Council of the United Nations.

-The ISA's international conference is held every four years, the last of which, the XVIIIth World Congress of Sociology was held in Yokohama, Japan, in July 2014.
-ISA also organizes a number of smaller conferences, and publishes two peer-reviewed academic journals: Current Sociology and International Sociology.
+The ISA's international conference is held every four years, the last of which, the XX ISA World Congress of Sociology in Melbourne, Australia in 2023.
+The ISA also organizes international forums every four years, a number of smaller conferences, and publishes two peer-reviewed academic journals: Current Sociology and International Sociology, as well as Global Dialogue Magazine, published in 15 languages.

 ISA's first president (1949–1952) was Louis Wirth.
-The current president (2018–2022) is Sari Hanafi, Lebanon.
+The current president (2023–2027) is Geoffrey Pleyers, Belgium.